mahikumarsharma/Assignment-Thoughtworks/README.md

 output.tf: As part of this file we can add values which we want as an output once the cluster is created.

 Application: As part of this stage we deploy application on top of cluster.
-Files to modify as part of this part: mysql-deployment.yaml: This is a yaml file to deploy a Headless service, create a Persistent Volume and deploy a mysql container
+Files to modify as part of this part: mysql-deployment.yaml: This is a yaml file to deploy a Headless service and deploy a mysql container

-wordpress-deployment.yaml: As part of this yaml file we deploy a Loadbalancer Service, create a Persistent Volume and deploy wordpress container using Deployment config
+mediawiki-deployment.yaml: As part of this yaml file we deploy a Loadbalancer Service and deploy mediawiki container using Deployment config

+Dockerfile: This file is used to build the image for mediawiki application.

 #To delete cluster the workflow can be updated and 'terraform destroy' can be run on the cluster.